knpuniversity/blog/circle-ci-behat-screenshots.md

 on failures and see a list of them on each build.
 This is madness!
 ***

+***TIP
+After August 31, 2018, CircleCI 1.0 will no longer be available This blog post was updated to support the new CircleCI 2.0.
+***

 For KnpUniversity, we use both [Behat](https://knpuniversity.com/screencast/behat) and [CircleCI](https://knpuniversity.com/screencast/phpunit/continuous-integration) for continuous integration.
 The combination works *great*, except for